 Q: Where do I go to open a STABLE Account?

 A: Account set up and enrollment is all online at www.vermontable.com.
 No bank trips necessary.

 Q: What is the enrollment process like?

 A: Fast and easy!
 Everything is done through www.vermontable.com.
-Your email address will be your username and you will be asked to create your own username and password in order to use our online account portal.
+Your email address will be your username and you will be asked to create your own password in order to use our online account portal.
 You will put in your basic information, such as your name, address, birth date, etc. (If you are a parent or other representative opening an account for someone else, you will need to put in your information and the Eligible Individual’s information.)
 You will also be asked a few questions regarding your disability, in order to confirm your eligibility to open an account.
 Once you have input your information, you will make your initial contribution and select your Investment Options.
 If necessary, you can also enroll through the available STABLE Account paper application process.

 Q: How much does it cost to open an account?